West Virginia Medicare Plans

 West Virginia SHIP provides assistance to Medicare beneficiaries through personal counseling sessions, by telephone, group presentations, and through the media.
 Counselors are located in the senior centers of all 55 counties and information is provided on a variety of topics, including Part A (hospital benefits), Part B (out-patient services), Part D (prescription drug coverage), preventive services, medigap policies, and Medicare Savings Programs.
 The program is also able to provide guidance with Medicare billing issues and appeals.

 This program is a subsidy for Part D recipients with resources under $13,070 (or $26,120 for a couple) to receive money towards a Medicare prescription drug plan.
 The benchmark of support is different depending on which region of the country you live in.
 In West Virginia in 2012, the low-income subsidy was $34.32 per month.

 If you live in West Virginia, consult with one of our MedicareSolutions.com insurance specialists to get personal assistance that is specific to your area.
-One of our experienced specialists can compare plans in your area and help you find the Medicare insurance benefits that are right for your needs.
+One of our experienced specialists can compare West Virginia Medicare Insurance Plans in your area and help you find the best plans that are right for your needs.